 You are invited to attend the National Indian Council on Aging’s (NICOA) 23rd conference on aging in Indian Country.
-“Resilience for Tomorrow…Together” is the theme of the American Indian Elders Conference, which has been postponed to August 1-6, 2021.
-The conference will take place in Reno, Nevada, at the Nugget Casino Resort.
+“Resilience for Tomorrow…Together” is the theme of the American Indian Elders Conference.
+The conference will take place on August 1-6, 2021 in Reno, Nevada, at the Nugget Casino Resort.